yjchen/easy_tag/README.md

 ### Taggable

-  You need to define __acts_as_taggable__ in tagger model.
+  You need to define __acts_as_taggable__ in tagger model like this:

-    taggable.tags: return tags associated with this taggable taggable.tags=: set tags of this taggable
+    class Post < ActiveRecord::Base
+      acts_as_taggable
+    end

-    taggable.set_tags: set tags of this taggable
+  You can manage tags of taggable

-    taggable.add_tags: add more tags to this taggable taggable.remove_tags: remove tags of this taggable
+    taggable.tags: return tags associated with this taggable taggable.tags=: set tags of this taggable without context and tagger taggable.set_tags: set tags of this taggable and remove old tags taggable.add_tags: add more tags to this taggable taggable.remove_tags: remove tags of this taggable